About

 Japan is one of the most developed nations globally.
 However, attending the One Young World summit, sponsored by One Young World Japan, highlighted for me the duality of Japan’s progress: while Japan is ahead in many respects, it also faces significant challenges.

-Japan is home to over 600 orphanages, sheltering more than 30,000 children.
+Japan is home to over 600 care homes, with more than 23,000 children.
 Tragically, many of these children end up in care due to experiences of violence, with over 200,000 cases of child abuse reported last year alone.
-Despite the declining population of children under 18 in Japan, the number of children in orphanages remains steady—an indicator of the nation’s ongoing orphan crisis.
+Despite the declining population of children under 18 in Japan.

-At Youth For Future, our mission is to support and empower children in orphanages to realize their fullest potential.
-While their basic needs are met in care, we recognized a deeper question: How can we, as an organization, support these children in a way that sets them up for success when they turn 18 and leave these homes?
-Two critical gaps in Japanese society emerged—English literacy and global citizenship.
+At Youth For Future, our mission is to empower children in orphanages to realize their fullest potential.
+While their basic needs are met within care homes, we asked ourselves a deeper question: How can we ensure these children are prepared for independence once they turn 18 and must leave?

 Meet the Board of Directors